siwinter/BT-Mesh-Lamp-Control/README.md

 *>lamp:25*  to dim the lamp values between 0..50

 First of all you neet to provision and configure lamp and ESP32.

-At least generic switch on off and lightness server ande client have to be configured with same app key.
+At least generic switch on off and lightness models of server and client have to be configured with same app key.

 Lamp needs to publish states (on/off ot lightness) to address or ESP (or address 0xffff for all) to provide ESP32 with its address.